SECHAC/website/README.md

 ### Run in Docker

-Start the website with docker-compose.
+Load PHP packages through composer and start up the website with docker-compose.

 ```
+composer install
 docker-compose up
 ```